sluukkonen/possu/README.md

 ### queryMaybeOne

-Execute a `SELECT` or other query that returns zero or one result rows.
+Execute a `SELECT` or other query that returns zero or one rows.

 Returns the first row or `undefined`.